10 May 2022

 Like the lady clinging to the rock wall because she was “afraid of heights.”
 Bless her heart, unknowing it was going to get worse.

 The vertical drop going down into Monterosso, although via good steps, is challenging.
 No wonder hikers were huff-puffing coming up.
 I stand by my opinion the south to north trek is preferred; it is a more gradual climb.
-It may be harder on the knees coming down, but going up is less godawful coming from the south.
+It may be harder on the knees stepping down, but going up is less godawful coming from the south.
 Hoards of people are lined up at the kiosk entry ready to begin their journey to Vernazza.
 It is after 10:30.
 I think they have missed a great opportunity for an early morning trek.

 My return is by ferry.
 The best views of the Cinque Terre is from the sea.
 I sail to Manarola, avoiding the awful climb from the Riomaggiore port, and I walk to La Cantina dello Zio Bramante for my usual Prosecco.
 From Manarola, it is a 7 minute, 5€ train returning to Vernazza.